 There are also several types of encephalitis spread by mosquitoes, such as Japanese encephalitis, and ticks, such as tick-borne encephalitis.
 Encephalitis can also be caused by rabies.
 Antiviral, antibiotic, sedatives and steroid medicines can be taken to reduce the effect of the infection.

 Related Journals of Encephalitis

-Brain Disorders & Therapy, International Journal of Neurorehabilitation, Journal of Neurological Disorders, Journal of Neurology & Neurophysiology, Journal of Neurological Disorders, Advances in Virology, Indian Journal of Virology, Journal of Clinical Virology, Experimental Neurology, Frontiers in Neurology, Frontiers of neurology and neuroscience
+Brain Disorders & Therapy, Experimental Neurology, International Journal of Neurorehabilitation, Frontiers in Neurology, Journal of Neurological Disorders, Frontiers of neurology and neuroscience, Journal of Neurology & Neurophysiology, Journal of Neurological Disorders, Advances in Virology, Indian Journal of Virology, Journal of Clinical Virology

 A prolonged state of unconsciousness is known as coma.
 A person is unresponsive to his or her environment during this time.
 The person cannot be awakened by any stimulation.
 Most common causes of coma are brain injury, brain stroke, brain swelling, blood sugar, brain infection, oxygen deprivation, seizures etc. Treatment of coma is different for different causes, if there is a brain infection, antibiotics are administered, Glucose is administered in an event of diabetic shock.
 Surgery may also be necessary to relieve the pressure on the brain due to swelling or to remove a tumor.